-The Office of Planning (OP) proposes a text and map amendment to create a new zone for the Walter Reed campus along Georgia Avenue, NW.
-The WR zone would implement the Council-approved Walter Reed Army Medical Center Small Area Plan by providing for a mix of uses between moderate and medium densities, while achieving the vision of the plan for preservation of certain open spaces and the establishment of an urban fabric in other areas.
-The proposed zone is not inconsistent with the Comprehensive Plan, and would implement the objectives and development parameters of the approved small area plan, which supplements the Comprehensive Plan.
-The Office of Planning, therefore, recommends that the Zoning Commission set down for a public hearing the proposed text and map amendments.
-OP also recommends setting down, in the alternative, optional zoning as noted in this report and in the body of the zoning text.
+The Office of Planning (OP) proposes a text and map amendment to create a new zone category for the former Walter Reed campus along Georgia Avenue, NW.
+The WR zones would implement the Council-approved Walter Reed Army Medical Center Small Area Plan by providing for a mix of uses between moderate and medium densities, while achieving the vision of the plan for preservation of certain open spaces and the establishment of a more urban fabric in other areas.
+The proposed zones are not inconsistent with the Comprehensive Plan, and would implement the objectives and development parameters of the approved small area plan, which supplements the Comprehensive Plan.
+The Office of Planning, therefore, recommends that the Zoning Commission approve the proposed text and map amendments.